paciorek/future-kubernetes/README.md

 kubectl patch deployment tiller-deploy --namespace=kube-system --type=json --patch='[{"op": "add", "path": "/spec/template/spec/containers/0/command", "value": ["/tiller", "--listen=localhost:44134"]}]'
 ```

 Now we're ready to install the Helm chart that creates the pods (essentially containers) on the Kubernetes cluster.
-There will be one (scheduler) pod running RStudio Server and (by default) four pods running R workers.
+There will be one (scheduler) pod running RStudio Server and (by default) three pods running R workers.
 Make sure to choose your own name in place of <name-of-release>.

 ```
 git clone https://github.com/paciorek/future-helm-chart